-What is pulmonary hypertension?
+What is Pulmonary Hypertension?

-Idiopathic pulmonary hypertension is a rare disease.
-In the United States, the prevalence is approximately 10 cases per million people and the incidence is almost 2 cases per million people per year.
 The mean age of diagnosis is 50 years and females are more often affected than males.
 The 3-year survival for pulmonary hypertension is estimated at 48%.

 - Difficulty breathing

 In severe cases signs of right heart failure will develop in patients, even if they have no history of heart failure.
 Swelling of the lower extremities is the most common sign of right heart failure in patients with pulmonary hypertension.

 The diagnosis of pulmonary hypertension is complex and relies on several imaging studies, blood tests, and procedures.

 Your doctor will typically obtain a chest x-ray to evaluate for lung disease and assess cardiac size.
 They will also usually obtain an ECG (electrocardiogram) to evaluate the electrical activity of the heart.
 An ultrasound of the heart (echocardiogram) will be obtained to evaluate cardiac structure and function.
 The pressures within the pulmonary arteries of the lungs can also be estimated with an echocardiogram.